altaf1996/TodoAppPython/README.md

 # TodoAppPython
-This is a Todo app which runs on your local host.
+This is a Todo app which runs on https://todo-app-altaf.herokuapp.com/